kai-niemi/roach-pipe/README.md

     Time: 5.321s total (execution 5.321s / network 0.000s)

-Done!
-For one table, at least.

 # Limitations

-- Very large result sets may cause OOMs, use `maxRows` query parameter to set a limit
+- Very large result sets may cause client-side OOMs, use `maxRows` query parameter to set a limit.

 # Terms of Use